-C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): 1-May No set date Must reply by May 1st or within weeks if notified the Other: nereafter Deadline for housing deposit (MMD) 00 May Deadline for housing deposit (MMD 29-May Amount of housing deposit: 200
+C17 Reply policy for admitted applicants (fill in one only)

+Must reply by (date): No set date Must reply by May 1st or within Other: 1-May weeks if notified thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: 29-May 200 - -

 Refundable if student does not enroll?

+Yes, in full

+Yes, in part

+X No

+C18 Deferred admission

+Yes No Does your institution allow students to postpone en admission? rollment after х If yes, maximum period of postponement: 2 years

+C19 Early admission of high school students

+Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

+No

-Yes, in full Yes, in part Х No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after 140 admission? Х If yes, maximum period of postponement: 2 years C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, Yes No first-time, first-year students one year or more before high school x graduation?
-Occurred April 2012 Constitution and force ODC (Initiated during O 000 0007 C20 Common Application: Question removed from CDS.
-(Initiated during 2) 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Does your institution offer an early decision plan (an admission plan Yes No that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students х to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date 11/1 First or only early decision plan notification date 12/10 Other early decision plan closing date 1/3 Other early decision plan notification date 2/11 For the Fall 2023 entering class: Number of early decision applications received by your institution 6266 Number of applicants admitted under early decision plan 853 Please provide significant details about your early decision plan: Caa Early action C22 Early action Yes No 1 53 140
+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+If "yes," please complete the following:

+First or only early decision plan closing date

+First or only early decision plan notification date

+Other early decision plan closing date

+Other early decision plan notification date

+Yes

+For the Fall 2023 entering class:

+Number of early decision applications received by your institution

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date - Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: - C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Tes x If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?